ClementCI/portfolio/README.md

 The `fundamental_ml` folder showcases basic machine learning concepts through carefully implemented classification algorithms and structured experiments.
 Each project demonstrates a key method in supervised learning, with a focus on both theoretical grounding and practical evaluation.
-All implementations are built from scratch to enhance understanding of core ML techniques such as probabilistic modeling, decision boundaries, tree-based learning, and support vector machines.
+All implementations are built from scratch to enhance understanding of core ML techniques such as probabilistic modeling, tree-based learning, ensemble methods, and support vector machines.